wandip/wandip.github.io/_posts/2024-03-03-screen-time.md

 and to notification which takes you down the scrolling addiction.

 But certainly not my calendar.
 It was time to chop some veggies and call my dad.
-For he must be waiting for my routine cook with your family call too.
+For he must be waiting for my routine cook-with-your-family call too.

 Until next time, happy food, happy life.